 They never bothered to call the cops choosing instead to handpick a team of students to "look for a bomb."
 But who should they pick?
 Certainly not the star athletes, science nerds and valedictorian who were sent out to the parking lot to cower with the rest of the student body.
 The students chosen to comb the roofs for IED's were picked from the bottom of the barrel- the Expendables.

 The Expendables could best be described as DECA students who all held jobs and non-DECA students who were unfit for the workplace.

-DECA stood for Distributive Education Something Something - a work release program designed to give students practical experience in the work place where they received hands-on training in grocery bagging and urinal cake replacing in preparation for a career in bagging groceries and replacing urinal cakes.
+DECA stood for Distributive Education Something Something - a work release program designed to give students practical experience in the work place where they received hands-on training in grocery bagging and urinal cake replacing in preparation for a career in dish-washing, bagging groceries and replacing urinal cakes.

-We were called into action several times during my senior year.
+Our "team" was called into action several times during my senior year.
 Serving as an effective deterrent, no bombs were ever found.
 The season of unrest passed as graduation approached.

 The Seabees and Merchant Marines were never considered real military no matter how much danger they faced during World War Two.
 It took them nearly half a century to get official recognition and government benefits.
 We're not waiting.